zhangyy708/five-in-a-row/README.md

-# reversi
+# Five in a Row
- An online game.
+Another online game.
+Codes adapted from the Reversi game 2 years ago.